Foot Sprain or Strain

 When Should I See a Medical Professional?

-- If rest, ice, and compression are not improving the condition.
+- If rest, ice, compression and elevation are not improving the condition.

 - If you are unable to put weight on your foot.